With all of the selections out there, how do we define the best sleep tracker?

 While the screen on this one is easy to read, we specifically recommend the color screen model because it is easier to read and distinguish between numbers.
 It is also able to monitor your heart rate while you wear it, so it provides an additional feature.

-Not only will the Letscom fitness tracker monitor your sleep but, as the name suggests, it will do much more than that.
+Not only will the Letscom fitness tracker monitor your sleeping period but, as the name suggests, it will do much more than that.
 You can wear this device throughout the day and during your workouts to track your heart rate, steps, and calories burned.
 It is waterproof as well, so you won't have to worry about taking it off when you sweat, swim, or get caught in the rain.

 If you want an affordable wearable device that you can sync to your phone and that will receive notifications, like your texts and calls, then this fitness tracker may fit the bill.